jcorrie/pinot-voir/README.md

 To flash, just run `cargo run --bin [binary-name]` (no `--release` flag).
 You don't need to disconnect/connect each time you want to reflash.

-You may need to install `sudo apt install openocd`.
+You may need to install `sudo apt install -y pkg-config libudev-dev cmake git`.

 ### DHT22 wiring